creare-com/podpac/doc/source/user/pipelines.md

  * `node`: a path to the node class.
 The path is relative to the podpac module, unless `plugin` is defined.
 See Notes. *(string, required)*
  * `plugin`: a path to a plugin module to use (prepended node path).
 See Notes. *(string, optional)*
  * `attrs`: set attributes in the node for custom behavior.
 Each value can be a number, string, boolean, dictionary, or list. *(object, optional)*
- * `params`: set default execution parameters.
-Each value can be a number, string, boolean, dictionary, or list. *(object, optional)*
- * `evaluate`: execute this node automatically.
-Setting this to `false` is useful for nodes that will be executed implicitly by a later node. *(bool, optional, default `true`)*

 ## DataSource